 When you are up in the mountains in Nepal, we would suggest you to be ready for anything.
 Weather forecasts for Lukla are never correct and different sources will give you different information.
 If it is a really bad day in terms of weather, the airlines will themselves cancel the flight and you might have to wait till the weather clears.
 Yes, flying in high altitude is never easy, even on a clear sunny day, the plane might face turbulence because of the wind blowing from the mountains.
 But overall the flight to Lukla is very exciting and it’s an experience that you will never forget

 Yes, we will be operating treks to Everest Region the whole season.
-According to a notification issued by Tribhuvan International Airport the airport will remain closed from 10 PM to 8 AM for runway extension work starting from 1st April to 30th June, 2019.
+According to a notification issued by Tribhuvan International Airport the airport will remain closed for runway extension work starting from October to November, 2019.
 Though this will lead to cancellation of flights to and from Lukla (as all flights to Lukla are scheduled in the early hours), alternative arrangement has been made.
 The private airlines will be operating Lukla flights from Ramechhap airport, which lies about 4 hours’ drive from Kathmandu.
 Our clients will be driven to Ramechhap the day before or early in the morning to catch their flight.

 We got generally lucky with the weather while doing the Everest Base Camp trek with Gokyo Lakes.
 The joy of visiting Everest with friends is beyond words could justify.
 As the days passed the landscaped changed; the hustle and bustle of the Kathmandu city to green valleys, high mountains, pristine water, big chunks of ice followed by the barren land with mud.
 Everest is more about the journey and getting to know yourself, than the destination.